-1.14 As set out in further detail within the Ecology Statement prepared by Stuart Silver of Harris Lamb, the proposals have sought to limit the amount of hedgerow requiring removal to facilitate the site accesses and include for the retention and enhancement of hedgerows that bound the site on Ilkeston Road and Sowbrook Lane.
-I consider hedgerows in relation to landscape character within my evidence.
+- 2.15 The proposals have sought to limit the amount of hedgerow requiring removal to facilitate the site accesses and include for the retention and enhancement of hedgerows that bound the site on Ilkeston Road and Sowbrook Lane. - 2.16 I consider hedgerows in relation to landscape character within my evidence, as well as identifying opportunities for the proposed development to retain and enhance these, as well as providing offsets and landscape buffers to the development alongside Ilkeston Road and Sowbrook Lane.